millixs/Minimalist/Matrix-Classic/README.md

 # `matrix classic`

 A minimalist matrix rain animation built with HTML5 Canvas, CSS, and vanilla JavaScript.
-This project creates a full-screen animated effect inspired by the Matrix movie, with falling characters rendered on two canvas layers.
+This project creates a full screen animated effect inspired by the Matrix movie, with falling characters rendered on two canvas layers.

 ![matrix_classic](/screenshots/matrix_classic.png)